dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model.md

 > No type was specified for the decimal column 'Price' on entity type 'Movie'.
 This causes values to be silently truncated if they do not fit in the default precision and scale.
 Explicitly specify the SQL server column type that can accommodate all the values using 'HasColumnType()'.

-Ignore the preceding warning, it is fixed in a later tutorial.
+Ignore the preceding warning, it's fixed in a later tutorial.

 [!INCLUDE [more information on the PMC tools for EF Core](~/includes/ef-pmc.md)]